klausman/pymetar/README.md

 ## Python 2, 3, PyPy, PyPy3 and so on

-This version of PyMETAR supports Python 2.7 and Python 3.x without editing.
-It does require the `future` module[0] to achieve this.
+This version of PyMETAR supports Python 3.x and PyPy3 only.
+The last version to have Python2 as its main target was v0.21.

-PyMETAR is currently *not* compatible with PyPy or PyPy3.
-This can probably be fixed with a few small edits (which then break the Py2/Py3 compatibility mentioned above).
-Patches which support all three mentioned interpreters without too much hackery are welcome.
+Compatibility with PyPy (2.x), Jython and other interpreters not mentioned above is unknown.

-Compatibility with Jython and other interpreters not mentioned above is unknown.
+I maintain a branch (called Python2) on git which is the state of Pymetar as it was for the last version supporting Python 2.
+That branch is in maintenance mode, i.e. it will only receive fixes for security issues or bugs that can be fixed without too much fuss.
+That branch will go away in 2020.

 [0] http://python-future.org/